 Maintaining and Ending Membership as a Steward

-On some occasions, Stewards have requested a leave of absence from some or all of the disciplines of membership as a Steward.
+On some occasions, Stewards have requested a leave of absence.
 These requests are brought to the Stewards at the monthly meeting and discussed before such leave begins.
 Arrangements for continued accountability are developed based on each situation.
 These often include a continuing relationship with at least one Steward, occasional attendance at a Stewards meeting during the period of absence, or some regular written or visual presence at the monthly meeting (brought by the linking Steward).
 A definite period for the leave of absence is established at the beginning, so that all Stewards will have a common expectation about the length and reasons for the absence.
 At the end of the scheduled time, the absent Steward returns to a Stewards meeting to report on the absence, and to take whatever next steps are appropriate.

 Any leave of absence ends before the next scheduled recommitment date, so that all Stewards are free to choose recommitment or not.
 Individual decisions to lighten the level of commitment can be challenging, but they are accepted as part of the process of balancing the spiritual development of each individual with the spiritual development of the community as a whole.

 The roles and responsibilities of members of the SLT have shifted over the years.
 It has been repeatedly clarified that they are not de facto clergy, are not paid for preaching, teaching, or liturgical leadership.
 Pastoral care in Seekers is provided in multiple ways.
-SLT members are charged with being available as needed, and with coordinating, supporting, encouraging, leadership by mission groups, other groups, and particular individuals.
+SLT members are charged with being available as needed, and with coordinating, supporting, and encouraging leadership by mission groups, other groups, and particular individuals.
 They receive agenda suggestions and plan for Stewards meetings.
-Members of the SLT are accountable to Stewards, and receive a review every three years from a team of Stewards and Members.
+Members of the SLT are accountable to Stewards and receive a review every three years from a team of Stewards and Members.
+A list of current members of the SLT is at Appendix B.

 The commitment statement of the Stewards of Seekers Church is based on the original commitment to membership in the Church of the Saviour: